Projective measure without projective Baire: Stratification

-Now say Say $R$ is stratified in $I$ and $\lambda\in I$. \begin{thm} Let $D$ be a dense subset of $R$ and $p \in D$.
+For the remainder of this section let us suppose $R$is stratified on $I$ and $\lambda\in I$. \begin{thm} Let $D$ be a dense open subset of $R$ and $p \in D$.
 Then there is $r \leqlol p$ such that $r$ $\lambda$-reduces $D$ to some $D^*$. \end{thm} \begin{proof} We build an adequate sequence $\bar p = (p_0)_{\xi \leq \lambda}$, starting with $p_0=p$.
 We shall first sketch a construction such that $r = p_\lambda$ is the desired condition, without specifying a canonical witness; then we argue how this construction can be carried out so as to obtain a canonical witness at the same time.
 This will serve as a blueprint for later constructions, where we shall not explicitly carry out the construction of $\bar w$, as it is entirely analogous to the case at hand.